D-Pow/mock-requests/ReadMe.md

 <a name="features"></a>
 ## Features

-This library was made for the purpose of allowing developers to be able to continue to write their code as normal even when their APIs are down, not set up yet, or don't have internet at all.
+This library was made for the purpose of allowing developers to be able to continue to write code as normal even when their APIs are down, haven't been developed by back-end teams yet, or don't have internet at all.
+It provides a quick, single point of entry that can be called once and will work throughout your entire app.

-In particular, most other network-mocking libraries are not user friendly in that they either *force users to re-write* their source code to use mocks and then *change it back later* in order to use real network requests or involve *complex setup* using local servers and proxies.
+In particular, most other network-mocking libraries are not user friendly in that they either:
+* *Force users to re-write* their source code to use mocks and then *change it back later* in order to use real network requests, or
+* Involve *complex setup* using local servers and proxies, usually in ways that are app-specific and aren't easily transferable to other projects.

 This library differs from the others in that it allows you to continue **writing code as normal** while still using mock network activity.

 Specific benefits provided by this library that aren't offered in others:
-* You **don't have to replace your usage of async calls with mocks**.
-This means no more replacing `fetch` with `Promise.resolve(mockResponse)`!
+* You **never have to change your source code**.
+This means no more replacing `fetch()` with `Promise.resolve(mockResponse)`, and no changing URLs from `website.com/api` to `third-party-mocks.com/api`.
-* There is **no painful configuration**, such as running your own server, to host mock data.
+* **No painful configuration** of complex node servers, proxies, or anything else to host mock data.
 This also means no need to change URLs from `website.com/api` to `localhost/api`.
+* Full support for **use along with third-party libraries**, including [Axios](https://github.com/axios/axios) and [jest](https://github.com/facebook/jest), so they function as normal while still giving you the mocks you want.
+* **Dynamically update mock responses** based on request payloads, previous mock responses, and query parameters in order to mimic back-end alterations of data.
+* Query parameter parsing so you can **mock all URLs with the same pathname** using the same dynamic response function.
+* Customizable **mock response delays** to mimic natural network resolution times.
+* **Mix mocks with real API calls** so you can use both functional and non-functional endpoints simultaneously.
+* Configurable outside the src folder such that **mock code isn't bundled with production code**.
 * No confusing interfaces or multi-step procedures to getting started.
 Simply **configure it once** and you're good to go.
-* This is designed to **work along with third-party libraries**, including [Axios](https://github.com/axios/axios), so they function as normal while still giving you the mocks you want.
-* This can easily be **used with** `jest` for testing!
-As long as `fetch` and/or `XMLHttpRequest` are defined in a test setup file, you can use this library as normal to mock all async responses.
-* Easily **mix mocks with actual API calls** so you can use both functional and non-functional endpoints simultaneously.
-* Configurable outside the src folder such that **mock code isn't bundled with production code**.
-* **Dynamically update mock responses** based on request payloads, previous mock responses, and query parameters in order to mimic normal back-end alterations of data.
-* Query parameter parsing so you can **mock all URLs with the same pathname** to the same dynamic response function.
-* Customizable mock response resolution delay to **mimic natural network resolution times**.
+This becomes extremely useful if you want to **switch app-wide mocks between different logins** when developing.
+* **Greatly simplify API testing**.
+Just define `fetch` and/or `XMLHttpRequest` in a test setup file and configure `MockRequests` with the responses you expect.
+It will handle all the heavy-lifting of mocking network responses for you so you don't have to repetitively use e.g. `fetch = jest.fn()`.

 <a name="installation"></a>
 ## Installation